New to CalBEM’s Working Groups? Explore some quick context or join a group.

 Group 1: Creating a Streamlined BEM Process

-The Prototype Unification Technical Advisory Group led by Bryan Boyce (Energy Solutions) continues to meet, advancing its goal to develop a single set of prototypes for use by all California state agencies and other public research/policy purposes.
+The Prototype Unification Technical Advisory Group led by Bryan Boyce (Energy Solutions) and Rahul Athalye (NORESCO) continues to make progress on advancing its goal to develop a single set of prototypes for use by all California state agencies and other public research/policy purposes.
+The TAG plans to meet mid-November.

-To attend future Group 2 meetings, or keep in the loop in real-time, sign up for the WG1 mailing list.
+To attend future Group 1 meetings, or simply to keep in the loop, sign up for the WG1 mailing list.

 Group 2: Developing BEM Education and Resources